-- 21. Except as listed in Appendix A, there are no transactions that have not been properly recorded in the accounting records underlying the financial statements. - 22.
-The County has no plans or intentions that may affect the carrying value or classification of assets and liabilities. - 23.
-The following, to the extent applicable, have been appropriately identified, properly recorded, and disclosed in the financial statements: - a.
-Related-party transactions and associated amounts receivable or payable, including sales, purchases, loans, transfers, leasing arrangements, and guarantees (written or oral) - b.
-Guarantees, whether written or oral, under which the County is contingently liable. - 24.
-In preparing the financial statements in conformity with GAAP, management uses estimates.
+- There are no transactions that have not been properly recorded in the accounting records underlying the financial statements. - 20.
+The County has no plans or intentions that may affect the carrying value or classification of assets and liabilities. - 21.
+The following, to the extent applicable, have been appropriately identified, properly recorded, and disclosed in the financial statements: - Related-party transactions and associated amounts receivable or payable, including sales, purchases, loans, transfers, leasing arrangements, and guarantees (written or oral) - b.
+Guarantees, whether written or oral, under which the County is contingently liable. - 22.
+In preparing the financial statements in conformity with accounting principles generally accepted in the United States of America, management uses estimates.
 All estimates have been disclosed in the financial statements for which known information available prior to the issuance of the financial statements indicates that both of the following criteria are met: - a.
 It is at least reasonably possible that the estimate of the effect on the financial statements of a condition, situation, or set of circumstances that existed at the date of the financial statements will change in the near term due to one or more future confirming events - b.
-The effect of the change would be material to the financial statements. - 25.
-Risks associated with concentrations, based on information known to management, that meet all of the following criteria have been disclosed in the financial statements: - a.
+The effect of the change would be material to the financial statements. - 23.
+Risks associated with concentrations, based on information known to management, that meet all of the following criteria have been disclosed in the financial statements: - n.
 The concentration exists at the date of the financial statements - b.
-The concentration makes the enterprise vulnerable to the risk of a near-term severe impact - c.
-It is at least reasonably possible that the events that could cause the severe impact will occur in the near term.
+The concentration makes the enterprise vulnerable to the risk of a near-term severe impact - It is at least reasonably possible that the events that could cause the severe impact will occur in the near term.

-26. There are no:
+24. There are no:

 - a.
 Violations or possible violations of laws or regulations whose effects should be considered for disclosure in the financial statements or as a basis for recording a loss contingency - b.
-Other liabilities or gain or loss contingencies that are required to be accrued or disclosed by FASB ASC 450, Contingencies, except for those described in Note XV to the County's basic financial statements.
+Other liabilities or gain or loss contingencies that are required to be accrued or disclosed by FASB ASC 450, Contingencies (formerly FASB Statement No. 5, Accounting for Contingencies), except for those described in Note XV to the County's basic financial statements.